shyamvib/aibi/README.md

 This project uses a two-tier architecture:

-1. **Data Tier**: ClickHouse database connection that generates parquet files
+1. **Data Tier**: ClickHouse database connection that generates parquet files or CSV files
-2. **Visualization Tier**: Evidence dashboard that reads from parquet files
+2. **Visualization Tier**: Evidence dashboard that reads from parquet files or CSV files

 This approach provides several benefits:
 - Reduced load on the ClickHouse server